MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 |Incremental Crawl|_Frequency: Every 15 mins_|
 |Full Crawl|_Frequency: Every Day_|

-If you want to edit any of these values, you need to choose the ‘Custom Setup’ option.
+If you want to edit any of these values, you need to choose the "Custom Setup" option.

 ##Custom Setup

 Custom setup is for those admins who want to edit the default values for settings listed in the above table.
-Once you click on the ‘Custom Setup’ option, you will see three additional tabs – Users, Content, and Sync.
+Once you click on the "Custom Setup" option, you see three more tabs – Users, Content, and Sync.

 ###Users